hasithamanage/BitcoinTracker/BitcoinTracker.md

 * Display historical Bitcoin price and volume data fetched from the CoinGecko API.
 * Render data visually within the WPF application using proprietary (built-in) drawing logic.
 * Strictly adhere to the MVVM pattern for testability and maintainability.
-* Ensure the codebase is simple, readable, and comprehensively documented with C# XML-style comments.
+* Ensure the codebase is simple, readable, and comprehensively documented with C# single line comments.

 ---